 Additive manufacturing, commonly known as 3D printing, has been around for a few decades, but only recently has it been adopted for serious load-bearing applications due to advancements in technology.
 In this process, layers of material are built up to create a three-dimensional solid object from a digital file.
-Promation, an Oakville-based company specializing in tooling, automation, and robotic solutions, saw the potential of 3D printing and sought to develop aerospace-grade manufacturing capabilities using this innovative method.
+Promation, an Oakville-based company specializing in tooling, automation, and robotic solutions, saw the potential of 3D printing steel components and sought to develop aerospace-grade manufacturing capabilities using this innovative method.

 To accomplish this goal, Promation leveraged the assistance of the Southern Ontario Network of Advanced Manufacturing Industry (SONAMI) to assess the mechanical properties of stainless-steel specimens produced using 3D printing versus traditional methods.
 SONAMI is a Niagara College-led network of post-secondary institutions, who, through their respective Research and Innovation Centres, collaborate with small- and medium-sized companies to tackle their manufacturing-related challenges.

 “Producing 3D printed parts that meet aerospace specifications, would give Promation the ability to offer their clients the flexibility of shaping parts in any geometry and any complex shape they prefer,” said Zia Mahboob, PhD, professor with the Aerospace and Manufacturing department at the School of Engineering Technology Department of Engineering Technology and Applied Sciences (SETAS) at Centennial College.